leolimasa/leolang/lang_specs.md

   * variable: value accessor.
 Any subsequent fields are field accessors.
     * Field accessors may be trait calls
   * if / else

+## Memory model

+* idea: everything is immutable.
+Pass it as references (move semantics), until that reference has to refer to more than one location.
+When that happens, create a persistent data structure.

+## Strings

+* Use the `raw-str` form for raw strings
+* Use the `template-str` form for template strings

 ## Features